 At the fort, the judge prepared his son’s body for burial with the assistance of post surgeons.
 They wrapped his body in a sheet that the judge had brought, then in a white military blanket.
 Then they placed the lieutenant’s remains in a black walnut coffin and placed the coffin in a pine box for transport.
-A wagon pulled by a six-mule team, escorted by 12 soldiers, was tasked to take the body to the railroad, five days away.
+Twelve soldiers escorted a wagon pulled by a six-mule team took the body to the railroad, five days away.

 The judge noted that, except for military posts, no houses existed within 150 miles of the fort.
 The only civilian habitations were dugouts, holes in the ground.
 He also noted the High Plains’ utter lack of trees.
 The judge estimated that his trip home to St. Paul, Minn., would require about 10 days.